HonsonCooky/row-home/README.md

    tools and mouse interactions, RowHome's text-based approach lets you craft animations and images all within your preferred coding environment, allowing you to stay in your preferred IDE while creating games.

-3. **Tailored for Keyboard-Based Games:** While VimG can be used to create an array of keyboard-based game, RowHome's specialized tools are designed to excel in the realm of Vim-like functionalities.
+3. **Tailored for Keyboard-Based Games:** While VimG can be used to create an array of keyboard-based games, RowHome's specialized tools are designed to excel in the realm of Vim-like functionalities.
 The intention behind this design is to harness Vim skills to play AND create immersive experiences.
 VimG games built with RowHome take advantage of familiar keyboard-based inputs, allowing you to dive into captivating worlds and interactive narratives with the same